jocephus/WikiLeaker/README.md

 # WikiLeaker.py
 A scraper inspired by the Datasploit module written in Python2.
 This script leverages pandas and Python3.
+This is also being submitted as a Recon-ng module with a name and release date TBD, pending acceptance.

 ## Prerequisites